Wills Power of Attorney Legal Advice How it Works Pricing

 2. Funeral ceremony – the formal service where it is completely up to the family how they want to conduct it.

-3. Burial at the gravesite – where attendees witness the burial of the casket.
+3. Burial at the cemetery gravesite – where attendees witness the burial of the casket.

 5 – Who you want at the Service

-You also want to decide who you want to attend the service.
+You also want to decide who you want to attend the funeral service.

-You can decide whether you want the service to be limited to family members or have a larger ceremony with friends, family and colleagues.
-Think about who had impacted the deceased the most in their lifetime and vice versa.
+Families choose differently, depending on their needs, culture and relationships with the wider community.
+With this in mind, you can decide whether you want the funeral service to be limited to family members or have a larger ceremony with friends, family and colleagues.
+Think about who had impacted the deceased the most in their lifetime, and who you'd like to get involved in reflection of this.

-6 – Decide on an master of ceremonies or celebrant
+6 – Decide on master of ceremonies or celebrant

 If you have chosen to have a funeral service, you want to consider who will lead it.